Exploring QCD matter in extreme conditions with Machine Learning: Introduction

-In VAE the latent variable per generation convenient is assumed to follow a simple distribution called prior $p_0(z)$ such as a multivariate Gaussian distribution whose parameters, i.e., means $\mathbf{\mu}$ and standard deviations $\mathbf{\sigma}$, are from outputs of the encoder.
-The decoder consequently provides a generative model through the trainable conditional probability $p_{\theta}(x|z)$.
-However, the introduction of latent variable makes the whole data generation distribution intractable since the potentially high dimensional integration, $p_{\theta}(x)=\int p_{\theta}(x|z)p_0(z)dz$.
-This thus also results in the intractable encoder probability or the posterior distribution $p(z|x)=p_{\theta}(x|z)p_0(z)/p_{\theta}(x)$.
-To facilitate the MLE or equivalently minimizing the NLL on the training set, VAE employs variational approach.
-Basically VAE introduced a parameterized model $q_{\phi}(z|x)$ (modelled by a neural network, termed as encoder) to approximate the posterior for latent variable $p(z|x)$, naturally the KL divergence between $q_{\phi}(z|x)$ and $p(z|x)$, $\mathcal{D}_{KL}(q_{\phi}(z|x)||p(z|x)$, can be invoked for the training objective which derives the variational lower bound (also called evidence lower bound, ELBO) for the likelihood as the cornerstone for VAE:
+In VAE, the latent variable per generation is conveniently assumed to follow a simple distribution called prior $p_0(z)$, such as a multivariate Gaussian distribution whose parameters, i.e., means $\mathbf{\mu}$ and standard deviations $\mathbf{\sigma}$, are taken from outputs of the encoder.
+The decoder thus provides a generative model by the trainable conditional probability $p_{\theta}(x|z)$.
+However, the introduction of the latent variable makes the entire data generation distribution intractable, since the potentially high-dimensional integration, $p_{\theta}(x)=\int p_{\theta}(x|z)p_0(z)dz$.
+This also leads to the intractable encoder probability or posterior distribution $p(z|x)=p_{\theta}(x|z)p_0(z)/p_{\theta}(x)$.
+To facilitate the MLE, or equivalently the minimization of the NLL on the training set, VAE uses a variational approach.
+Basically, VAE introduces a parameterized model $q_{\phi}(z|x)$ (modeled by a neural network, called an encoder) to approximate the posterior for the latent variable $p(z|x)$, which is, of course, the KL divergence between $q_{\phi}(z|x)$ and $p(z|x)$, $\mathcal{D}_{KL}(q_{\phi}(z|x)||p(z|x)$, can be invoked for the training objective, which derives the variational lower bound (also called evidence lower bound, ELBO) for the likelihood as the cornerstone for VAE,

 where

 denotes the expectation value over the normalized probability distribution $p(x)$.